aJimenez19037/my-coe332-hws/homework07/README.md

 The public [data](https://www.genenames.org/download/archive/) used is provided and maintained by HUGO.
 At the bottom you will find all of the different formats.
 The one used for this is 'Current JSON format hgnc_complete_set file'.
 Furthemore, within the /genes/<hgnc_id> route you will find much more detailed information about what the dataset contains.

 ## Important Files
-gene_api.py: Flask app containing all of the routes allowing user to make a request and get a response.
+**gene_api.py**: Flask app containing all of the routes allowing user to make a request and get a response.
 It also contains the code regarding redis, a noSQL database, which allows us to store the data.
 This is important so that all the data is stored in the case that the flask application stops.

-Dockerfile: Containerizes the gene_api.py application.
+**Dockerfile**: Containerizes the gene_api.py application.
 Containerization is important as it allows the script to function the same despite the host device.
 It will install the necessary libraries used such as Flask, Redis, JSON, and Python.
 It also makes it easy to share the application once it has been pushed to Docker Hub.

-docker-compose.yaml: Makes it much easier to run and stop the entire application.
+**docker-compose.yaml**: Makes it much easier to run and stop the entire application.
 Brlow is the command to launch the application along with redis.
 ```
 $ docker-compose up -d
 ```